 I was surprised to learn that people have lived in the area for an estimated 11,000 years!
-Several tribes including Southern Utes, Navajo, Jicarilla Apaches – throngs of gold miners, homesteaders, ranchers, farmers, and migrant workers have all passed through.
+Several native groups including Southern Utes, Navajo, and Jicarilla Apaches – throngs of gold miners, homesteaders, ranchers, farmers, and migrant workers have all passed through.
 History is blowing in the air, along with the particles of sand shining in the desert sun.

 Interestingly there are endemic species of insects inside the park.
 For example, the Great Sand Dunes tiger beetle, but unfortunately I wasn’t lucky enough to spot one.

 Getting to the Great Sand Dunes

 By Rental Car